Victorious3/MGC/README.md

     * Generally you should try to use sdl types and stack allocation first before touching the heap
     * Make sure that memory is owned by exactly one source
     * If you return a pointer **NEVER** expect the caller to delete it
-    * Do not use smart pointers just because you are too lazy to call delete once (And dont come me with exception safety, all important cleanup is done by the game after a crash, everything else is done by any half decend OS)
+    * Do not use smart pointers just because you are too lazy to call delete once (And dont come me with exception safety, all important cleanup is done by the game after a crash, everything else is done by any half decent OS)
     * Use them if the lifetime of an object cant possibly determined (although you should make sure to test all other options first), in those rare cases `shared_ptr` with its reference count has a valid use

 * Naming conventions